ryancesiel/phichitheta13/README.md

-pctwebsite2013
+phichitheta13
 ==============

-Custom Wordpress Theme for Phi Chi Theta at the University of Michigan
+Custom Wordpress Theme for Phi Chi Theta at the University of Michigan by Ryan Cesiel, 2013.

+Theme also uses modified versions of flexslider and magnific popup.